broskisworld/tinyTable/README.md

 # tinyTable
-A small c# library for displaying 2-dimensional tables in console applications.
+A lightweight c# library for displaying simple 2-dimensional tables in console applications.

 ## Use
 To use this library, you must add a reference to tinyTable.dll and include the namespace `tinyTable` into your program.